-Coastal Carolina Community College’s Quality Enhancement Plan, Student Engagement to Enhance Student Success, addresses student success, a topic that is at the core of the Mission of the institution.
-The Mission of the Quality Enhancement Plan is to systematically incorporate effective student engagement strategies campus-wide so that greater numbers of students are successful in accomplishing their goals.
+Coastal Carolina Community College’s Quality Enhancement Plan (QEP), Illuminating Pathways: Guiding Students to Success, addresses student success, a topic that is at the core of the Mission of the institution.
+The QEP is designed to enrich students’ first-year of college by providing structured pathways to success.

 Identification of Key Issues

 The College’s Quality Enhancement Plan emerged following a year-long process in which the College’s constituency—faculty, staff, students, administrators, and community—reviewed the institutional data and engaged in discussion groups, listening forums, and surveys to identify topics aligned with the College’s strategic plan.
 While a number of issues emerged during this phase, of most concern to faculty and staff were the challenges first-year students face in persisting at Coastal.